-Penn State RB Cain out for the season
+Penn State RB Cain out for the season with injury

 Freshmen Keyvone Lee and Caziah Holmes combined for 11 carries and 51 yards against Indiana.

-Penn State is trying to avoid an 0-2 start when its hosts Ohio State on Saturday night.
+Penn State is trying to avoid a 0-2 start when its hosts Ohio State on Saturday night.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25